 - Slice the mushrooms into small pieces, if desired.
 If you have picky eaters, leave the mushrooms whole so they can easily be picked out.
 Don’t skip the mushrooms, though!
 They’re needed to enhance the flavor of the broth.

-- Combine the beef broth, mushrooms, soy sauce, ginger, garlic and salt in a medium-sized saucepan (at least 2.5 quart), and bring it to a boil.
+- Combine the beef broth, mushrooms, soy sauce, ginger, garlic, and salt in a medium-sized saucepan (at least 2.5 quarts), and bring it to a boil over medium-high heat.

 - Simmer for about 10 minutes over medium-low heat after the broth has come to a boil.
 If you’re using dried mushrooms, continue cooking the broth until the mushrooms are tender.

-- Add the ramen noodles and sliced steak to the broth, and cook for another 5 minutes.
-Throw away the ramen seasoning packet.
+- Add the instant noodles and sliced steak to the broth, and cook for another 5 minutes.
+Stir frequently.
+And throw away the ramen seasoning packet.
 This recipe is full of flavor without it!

 While ramen is best eaten fresh, leftovers don’t need to go to waste!
 Leftover ramen can be stored in an airtight container in the refrigerator for up to 3 days.
 If possible, I recommend storing the broth and noodles separately to prevent the noodles from becoming too soggy.